aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ### Step 13: Blacklist the wifi and bluetooth in the image

-This will prevent starting unnecessary services and boot-up errors when we operate diskless.
+Blacklisting the wifi and bluetooth prevents starting unnecessary services and also boot-up errors when operating diskless.
 Add the following lines to the `blacklist.conf` file in the image:
 ```
 ### /image/pi4/etc/modprobe.d/blacklist.conf
 ...